TimH255/slideshow/README.md

 available space and are alternately turned on and off by a simple bit of javascript.
 The basic idea for this came from w3schools.com

+style.css is very basic.
+I intend to play around with things a bit in the future, but it suits my needs at the moment.

 script.js is housed in a separate file, because the html for the page is created dynamically by a batch file (update.bat) that sits in the images subfolder, along with all the jpegs.